Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 This isn’t cognitive dissonance.
 It’s adaptation.

-They’re the “side hustle generation”—87% expect to rely on gig work rather than a single employer.
+They’re the “side hustle generation.”
+Over half of Gen Z (57%) now have a side gig, the highest percentage of any generation, and 28% consider gig work their primary income source.
 Not because they want to, but because they’ve learned not to trust employers who might automate their role next quarter.

 The World Economic Forum’s “Investing in People” agenda assumes traditional solutions: reskilling programs, education reform, workforce development initiatives.
 Gen Z’s lived experience contradicts those assumptions.